CERNDocumentServer/cds-migrator-kit/cds_migrator_kit/videos/README.md

 - Composite videos will always be named as `<id-composite-...p-quality.mp4>`, and frames of the composite will be stored in `MOUNTED_MEDIA_CEPH_PATH/frames`.
 - If no composite exists (i.e., the master contains only one video), subformats and frames will be obtained using `data.v2.json`.

+## Record Files

+Some records contain additional AFS files besides the lecturemedia files.
+These AFS files should be copied to EOS before migration.
+Make sure to update the `records/weblectures/transform/files_dump_dir` in `cds_migrator_kit/videos/weblecture_migration/streams.yaml` with EOS path where your AFS files are stored.

 ## Missing Users Migration

 If you need to migrate missing users, you need `missing_users.json` and `people.csv` files, you can find the files in CERNBOX:` \CDS Videos\Projects\Weblectures migration\user-files`.
 Place the files in `cds_migrator_kit/videos/weblecture_migration/data/users/` or update the `submitters/data_dir` in `cds_migrator_kit/videos/weblecture_migration/streams.yaml`.
 User migration is also using the same record dumps with record migration, so make sure you have your dumps in `cds_migrator_kit/videos/weblecture_migration/data/weblectures/dump/` folder.